 Talks @ AFTRS is a series of free, live-streamed events for the screen and broadcast industry.
-Each Tuesday lunchtime, we’ll be hosting an inspiring chat with industry luminaries, who will talk about their current projects, careers, and inspirations.
+Every second Tuesday at lunchtime, we’ll be hosting an inspiring chat with industry luminaries, who will talk about their current projects, careers, and inspirations.
 We’ll focus on creativity and great storytelling.
 The sessions will be moderated by top industry professionals, including some of AFTRS’ finest, and you’ll be able to submit your questions in realtime.

-When: Every Tuesday from 21 April
+When: Every second Tuesday

 Time: 1.00 pm – 2.00 pm AEST